-2023

-1% Current 1%

-Decrease discount rate Increase

-(6.10%) 7.10% (8.10%)

-Department's proportionate share of

-the net pension liability \$ 27,873,442 21,677,516 16,385,872
+2023 1% Current 1% Decrease (6.10%) discount rate 7.10% Increase (8.10%) Department's proportionate share of the net pension liability \$ 27,873,442 21,677,516 16,385,872

-2022

-1% Current 1%

-Decrease discount rate Increase

-(6.20%) 7.20% (8.20%)

-Department's proportionate share of

-the net pension liability \$ 17,580,765 11,606,188 6,504,184

 (b) Deferred Compensation Plan

 The Department offers its employees a deferred compensation plan administered through the City, in accordance with Section 457 of the Internal Revenue Code.
 The plan permits employees to defer a portion of their salary until future years.
 The deferred compensation is not available to the employees until termination, retirement, death, or for "unforeseeable emergency" as defined by IRS guidelines.
 The assets of the plan are not included in the accompanying financial statements.